-Chock-full of chicken, shrimp, and veggies, these Dragon Noodles are a delicious way to turn your instant ramen at home into a meal worthy of guests.
-A stir-fry noodle dish with big, bold flavors everyone is sure to love.
+Dragon Noodles are a delicious way to turn instant ramen into a meal worthy of guests.
+Chock full of shrimp, chicken, veggies, and spicy sauce, it has big flavors everyone is sure to love.

-Today, I sat down with a pen and paper (yes, still old-school), combed through my recipe archive and mapped out an editorial calendar for the next six months.
-It was a very productive day alright.
-I feel so accomplished. 🙂 Not only do I now have a solid game plan, I also discovered I don’t have a recipe up yet for noodles!
+So, today, I sat down with a pen and paper (yes, still old-school), combed through my recipe archive and mapped out an editorial calendar for the next six months.
+It was a very productive day alright and I feel so accomplished.
+Not only do have my stuff more organized, I also discovered I don’t have a recipe up yet for noodles!
 I mean, I have loads of pasta recipes but NONE for Asian noodles.

-I do cook a lot of noodle stir-fries at home but since I’ve always assumed the ingredients are unfamiliar and hard to find in better supermarkets, I post these recipes on my other blog which has a Filipino and Asian niche.
-And I couldn’t have been more wrong.
-Chow mein is one of the most popular takeout food in America!
+I do cook a lot of stir-fried noodles at home but since I’ve always assumed the ingredients are unfamiliar and hard to find in better supermarkets, I post these recipes on my other blog which is mostly Asian recipes.
+I couldn’t have been more wrong when chow mein is, in fact, one of the most popular takeout food in the U.S.!

-This dish was inspired by the wildly popular dragon noodles from the wildly popular Budget Bytes.
-I love how the recipe uses ramen noodles, which I always seem to have a never-ending supply of.
+This dish was inspired by this recipe I found on Budget Bytes.
+I love how it uses ramen noodles, which I always seem to have a never-ending supply of.
 What caught my full attention, though, is the spicy sauce she replaced the seasoning packet with.
-Made with equal parts Srichacha, soy sauce and brown sauce, it promises big, bold flavors I am crazy about.
-And that promise it fully delivered!
+Made with equal parts Srichacha, soy sauce, and brown sauce, it delivers big, bold flavors!

-Although the dish is meant to be budget-friendly, I kind of went all out with my version.
-Along with the shrimp and eggs, I also added chicken, carrots, cabbage and bean sprouts like the way I would make my other noodle dishes.
+Although the original version is meant to be budget-friendly, I kind of went all out with mine.
+Along with the shrimp and eggs, I also added chicken, carrots, cabbage, and bean sprouts like the way I would make my other noodle dishes.

 Another simple change I made was, I didn’t add lime juice to the spicy sauce but served lemon wedges on the side instead.
-Her suggestion of squeezing in citrus juice on the noodles is definitely on-point!
-That’s how we do it in Filipino food culture, we always top our plate of Pancit with a generous drizzle of calamansi (a citrus fruit akin to lime and widely used in Asian cuisine) to brighten flavors and cut through the richness, or spiciness in this case, of the noodles.
+A general squeeze of citrus juice on the noodles is definitely on point here as it helps brighten flavors and cut through the richness, or spiciness in this case, of the noodles.

 Give these dragon noodles a try for dinner tonight.
-You’ll be amazed how a simple sauce and basic add-ons can turn those lowly ramen noodle packages in your pantry into a special meal worthy of guests.
+You’ll be amazed at how a simple sauce and basic add-ins can turn those lowly ramen noodle packages in your pantry into a special meal worthy of guests.
 Enjoy!

 - 2 packages ramen noodles